 Most Chief Financial Officers (CFOs) will tell you that a good deal of business decisions are based on budget and cost reduction—if it’s not in the budget, it’s a no, and cost-cutting strategies are among the top priorities.
 In the past, many organizations have employed automation as one of those money-saving tactics.

-Now, with the evolution and refinement of intelligent automation (IA), companies are beginning to realize that its benefits go beyond basic cost reduction.
+Now, with the evolution and refinement of hyperautomation, companies are beginning to realize that its benefits go beyond basic cost reduction.
 A recent McKinsey report revealed that business process effectiveness is the top reason organizations choose to automate.
 Customer and employee experience comes in second.
-Decision-makers see that IA can help reduce risks and bolster business insights, resilience, and customer satisfaction.
+Decision-makers see that hyperautomation can help reduce risks and bolster business insights, resilience, and customer satisfaction.

 What’s the Difference?